 Intake

-90-Min Intake Session & Prep Workbook
+Intake Sessions & Prep Workbook

 At intake, we’ll look at your history, goals, and what you hope to gain from this experience.
 You will leave this session with a guided workbook to complete at home.
 This workbook is a tool designed to help you clarify goals, track past experiences and identify themes.
 It will lay the groundwork for more focused, effective EMDR processing.

-Your EMDR Sessions
+Your EMDR Intensive Sessions

-3-Hour EMDR Sessions
+2-4 Hour EMDR Sessions

 This is your deep dive.
 There is time to settle, access what is ready to be processed, and allow your brain to fully reprocess the material rather than stopping mid-stream.